California UTL: Q1 2026 Compliance Report for Retailers and Distributors

 How to Verify UTL Status Before You Buy or Sell

-- Pre-Purchase (Distributor / Wholesaler) Every PO for California-bound inventory should include a UTL check against the current published list.
+The UTL is maintained by the California DOJ and published as a downloadable list with brand, product, and variant-level detail.
+Compliance verification should happen at three points in the workflow:- Pre-Purchase (Distributor / Wholesaler) Every PO for California-bound inventory should include a UTL check against the current published list.
 Manufacturer attestations are not sufficient — the only authoritative source is the DOJ publication.

 - Pre-Shelf (Retailer) When inventory lands, cross-check each SKU against the UTL before it goes to the sales floor.
 Barcode and SKU-level logging creates the paper trail that works in your favor during inspections.